 It’s Okay to Die, Monica Williams-Murphy, MD & Kristian Murphy

 Modern Death: How Medicine Changed the End of Life, Haider Warraich, MD

-How We Die: Reflections of Life’s Final Chapter by Sherwin B. Nuland
+How We Die: Reflections of Life’s Final Chapter, Sherwin B. Nuland

-Living at the End of Life: A Hospice Nurse Addresses the Most Common Questions by Karen Whitley Bell, RN
+Living at the End of Life: A Hospice Nurse Addresses the Most Common Questions, Karen Whitley Bell, RN

 Individuals facing serious life-threatening illness and approaching death deserve to be treated with dignity, respect, and compassion, and to receive care that is focused on the individual's goals for care.
 Families need and deserve to receive support.
 To achieve their goals, individuals need to plan with their loved ones and health care professionals.
 The CompassionAndSupport.org web site aims to educate and empower patients, families, health care, and other professionals to accomplish this goal.